aws-solutions-library-samples/guidance-for-ecs-canary-deployments-for-backend-workloads-on-aws/README.md

 1. Developer commits new code changes to Software Configuration Management (SCM) tools such as [AWS CodeCommit](https://aws.amazon.com/codecommit/).
 2. [AWS CodePipeline](https://aws.amazon.com/codepipeline/) watches for new code changes and initiates a CI/CD pipeline to build a new container image using [AWS CodeBuild](https://aws.amazon.com/codebuild/).
 3. After the container image incorporating the change is built, AWS CodePipeline will initiate an [ECS Deploy action](https://docs.aws.amazon.com/codepipeline/latest/userguide/action-reference-ECS.html#action-reference-ECS-type) .
-4. ECS Deploy Action will deploy the new container image to Low Capacity [ECS Service](https://aws.amazon.com/ecs/) service to start a Canary application version and wait for a manual approval.
+4. ECS Deploy Action will deploy the new container image to low-capacity [ECS Service](https://aws.amazon.com/ecs/) service to start a Canary application version and wait for a manual approval.
-5. Low Capacity ECS Service will start processing messages from the [Amazon Simple Queue Service - SQS](https://aws.amazon.com/sqs/) using new application version ("Canary") while High Capacity Service will still be serving the existing application version.
+5. low-capacity ECS Service will start processing messages from the [Amazon Simple Queue Service - SQS](https://aws.amazon.com/sqs/) using new application version ("Canary") while high-capacity Service will still be serving the existing application version.
-6. Once the changes are successfuly validated, team can manually approve the Canary release to propagate the code change to High Capacity ECS Service.
+6. Once the changes are successfuly validated, team can manually approve the Canary release to propagate the code change to high-capacity ECS Service.
-7. ECS Deploy Action will deploy the change to High Capacity ECS Service to complete deployment process.
+7. ECS Deploy Action will deploy the change to high-capacity ECS Service to complete deployment process.
-8. New application version is deployed to both Low and High Capacity ECS Services to process messages from SQS Queue.
+8. New application version is deployed to both low and high-capacity ECS Services to process messages from SQS Queue.
-9. To monitor potental issues in the new application version, failures in processing SQS messages are sent to [SQS Dead letter Queue (DLQ)](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html).
+9. For monitoring potental issues in the new application version, failures in processing SQS messages are sent to [SQS Dead letter Queue (DLQ)](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html).
-10. [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) Alarm will monitor the SQS DLQ depth and trigger [AWS Lambda](https://aws.amazon.com/lambda/) function to stop and rollback the Canary release.
+10. [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) Alarm will monitor the SQS DLQ depth and trigger [AWS Lambda](https://aws.amazon.com/lambda/) function to stop and rollback the Canary release to production/live version in case of failure.

 ### AWS Services in this Guidance
 The following AWS Services are used in this Guidance: